publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch5B/m__us_usc_t16_s669h.md

     (c) __Restriction on use to supplement general appropriations__

-        The Secretary of the Interior shall not use available amounts under subsection (b) of this section to supplement the funding of any function for which general appropriations are made for the United States Fish and Wildlife Service or any other entity of the Department of the Interior.
+        The Secretary of the Interior shall not use available amounts under subsection (b) to supplement the funding of any function for which general appropriations are made for the United States Fish and Wildlife Service or any other entity of the Department of the Interior.

     (d) __Audit requirement__